Skip to content

 Porthkidney Beach

-England’s Porthkidney Beach is a gorgeous beachfront strip that can be found close to Lelant on the western side of St Ives Bay.
-This charming beach is well-known for its wide stretch of golden beaches, glistening waves, and stunning vistas of the surroundings.
+Porthkidney Beach is a wide, dune-backed strand on the Lelant side of St Ives Bay, known for its golden sands, wide views across the bay to St Ives, and excellent birdwatching within the Hayle Estuary SSSI.
 This is a great place for people looking for a more peaceful beach experience away from the crowds because it is surrounded by sweeping sand dunes and exudes peace and quiet.

 Porthkidney Beach’s gently sloping sands offer plenty of area for beach games, picnics, and leisurely strolls down the shoreline.
 The beach’s pristine waters are ideal for swimming and canoeing.
 The beach stretches out during low tide, exposing vast sandbanks and providing the perfect setting for discovering rock pools brimming with marine life.